Q: Why participate in TEIMUN?

 Q: Are teachers & faculty allowed to come?

 A: Faculty advisers are very welcome to come along to TEIMUN.
 They cannot actively participate in the discussions in the councils but are allowed to sit and watch in the different councils and are very welcome to give advice and share ideas with the delegates.
 If you are a faculty advisor interested in joining the delegation from your university or country.
-Please send an e-mail to one of our participation coordinators or contact TEIMUN using the contact form.
+Please send an e-mail to our participation coordinator or contact TEIMUN using the contact form.

 Q: Will there be time left to visit the city?